More Dewey rainmakers leave for other firms

-Dewey, once one of the biggest U.S. law firms, has lost roughly 150 of its 300 partners since the start of the year.
+Dewey, once one of the biggest U.S. law firms, has lost more than 140 of its 300 partners since the start of the year.
 The departures came amid a debt crisis, concerns about partner compensation and a criminal probe into former Dewey Chairman Steven Davis.

 The latest departures included five partners led by Richard Climan, a prominent mergers and acquisitions partner in Silicon Valley.
 Weil, Gotshal & Manges said it had hired Climan’s team.